 It's October, and the holidays such as Thanksgiving and Christmas are on the horizon.
 If you are divorced and remarried and part of a blended family, you may be wondering how you will negotiate these or other holidays this year.
-In the past, have the holidays found you in a tug-of-war with competing heads of other families for your adult children's attendance?
+Have the holidays found you in a tug-of-war with competing heads of other families for your adult children's attendance like my husband and I have?

 In the beginning of our marriage, my husband Bill and I often found ourselves alone, and we didn't feel good about it.
 At the same time, we didn't want to force our kids forced to choose which family to visit.
 On occasion, we did get invited to attend an in-law celebration which we gratefully accepted, but we wished to entertain our kids and grandkids in our own home, creating our own traditions.